 While bike-share programs are becoming increasingly popular in major cities and are being viewed as the solution to traffic congestion issues in these metro areas, it is important to keep in mind the quality of bicycles that are out there and how well they are maintained.
 Having defective bicycles or bikes with faulty parts, or failing to repair damaged bikes could prove dangerous for those who use them and result in serious injuries.

 If you or a loved one has been injured as the result of a faulty bike-share bicycle, please remember that you are entitled to legal rights.
 You may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitative treatment, pain and suffering and emotional distress.
-It would be in your best interest to contact a renowned personal injury law firm that has also successfully handled product defect and auto defect cases.
+It would be in your best interest to contact a renowned e-bike injury law firm that has also successfully handled product defect and auto defect cases.